Published at: 2025-10-31

 picture coming soon:

-In addition to standalone use, the Parts Store can be integrated with service workflows.
-Configure the Parts Store in the Service Provider Portal.
+In addition to standalone use, the Parts Store can integrate with service operations by adding the Parts Store app to the Service Provider portal.

 2.4 Web Ordering

-Assign the Parts Store Interconnection app to order personnel.
-Downstream users can switch between apps to place orders.
+Assign the Parts Store Interconnection app to ordering personnel on the Web.
+Downstream users can switch applications to place Parts orders.

 Submit Feedback